dopeboy/curriculum-2.0/unitsYear2/8-dataMap/README.md

 ![image](http://i.imgur.com/BGvcCjt.png)

 ##Scope
 Students will produce a heatmap showing NYC 311 service request data.
-The objective of this project is to expose students to the Google maps API and to a "big data" dataset.
+The objective of this project is to expose students to the Google maps API and to a "big data" exercise.
 Students will gain practice with using an API to retrieve data.
 They will learn how to draw gradients on a Google map.

 #Before Class
 Look at the starter code and solution code.